AceNel/Wildlife-Tracker/README.md

 #                                                         WILDLIFE TRACKER! :paw_prints:

-# DISPLAY

 ## AUTHOR

 NELSON KIMANI

 ## DESCRIPTION :page_with_curl: :paw_prints:

 This application allows Rangers to track wildlife sightings in the area, record them and ensure the animals are isolated to a safer zone.
-All with the help of a user-friendly interface and fast database.

 [Check-Out App!](https://tracker-wild-life4.herokuapp.com)